-Well now, this is a scrummy cake.
-The slight tartness of the apples marries perfectly with the sweetness of the caramel, and not only has the actual cake gone down a treat with my mum, sister and myself (obvs), the pictures have gone down even better with Facebook, Twitter and Instagram (I’m @rachel_hosie by the way, just in case you fancy having a gander at some more cake photos… Hint hint.)
-Using caramel in the mixture instead of sugar as well as all the apple keeps the cake delightfully moist, but by using self-raising flour and a good amount of baking powder, it’s not too stodgy.
-My cake also came out with a fabulous crust, and when drizzled in extra gooey caramel, the texture combo is divine.
+Well now, this is a scrummy fruit cake am.
+The slight tartness of the apples marries perfectly with the crisp and sweetness of the caramel, and not only has the actual cake gone down a treat with my mum, sister and myself (obvs), the pictures have gone down even better with Facebook, Twitter and Instagram (I’m @rachel_hosie by the way, just in case you fancy having a gander at some more fruits cake like strawberry and banana photos… Hint hint.)
+Using caramel in the mixture instead of sugar and coffee as well as all the apple keeps the cake/cupcake delightfully moist, but by using self-raising flour and a good amount of baking powder, it’s not too stodgy.
+My cake also came out with a fabulous crust in few pound cake size, and when drizzled in extra gooey caramel and chocolate, the texture combo is divine.

-We had ours with afternoon tea, but I think it’d also make a spectacular pudding, maybe warmed up with a scoop of vanilla ice cream on the side.
+We had ours with afternoon tea, but I think it’d also make a spectacular pudding cookies, may be warmed up with a scoop of vanilla ice cream on the side of cookie.
 Oooh yeah (sorry, I’m hungry.)
 Full of apples, this is a somewhat healthy-ish option as far as cakes go – heck, eat half yourself and you can tick off one of your five a day!
 I can’t actually claim full responsibility for this recipe, as I adapted it from one of Waitrose’s (the madre was doing the shopping, obvs not yours truly.)
 If you can, remember to take your eggs and butter out of the fridge to soften well in advance – if not, here’s how to soften your butter in a matter of minutes!

 125g unsalted butter, softened